kpsdev1/blackjack/README.md

 This game was deployed on Heroku.
 The following steps were used to deploy the game to Heroku.
 - First make sure you are signed into Heroku.
 - Then on the main dashboard select **New** and then choose **Create new app** from the drop down menu.
-- Then you will need to choose a name for your project(this name has to be unique to Heroku) and also choose the region, based on where you are located(as I'm in Europe so I chose Europe) and then click on **Create app**.
+- Then you will need to choose a name for your project(this name has to be unique to Heroku) and also choose the region, based on where you are located(as I'm in Europe, I chose Europe) and then click on **Create app**.
 - Then go to the **Settings** tab.
 - In **Settings** click on **Reveal Config Vars** and enter the following key **Port** with the Value of **8000**.